hendrixcf/Smart-Brew/README.md

 # Smart-Brew
 ''Smart Brew" is an IOS app-controlled coffee maker that provides users the capability to set water temperature, coffee bean amount, steep time, and brew time

-Coffee Grinder.jpg: The DC motor is enclosed in PVC pipe and is attached to coffee grinder.
+Coffee Grinder.jpg: The DC motor is enclosed in PVC pipe and is attached to a coffee grinder.

 Completed Welding.jpg: The pipe nipple was successfully welded to the bottom of a French press.
 (6/11/2021)